drUmarKhalid/seeagt-hugo/content/report/subsoil.md

 In Guatemala, from 2001 to 2006 there was a flow of subsoil resources ranging between GTQ&nbsp;3,392 million and GTQ&nbsp;5,014&nbsp;million, at each year's prices.
 During the analysis years, industries related these resources increased their contribution to the Guatemalan economy by 90%, going from GTQ&nbsp;2,852&nbsp;million in 2001 to about GTQ&nbsp;5,427&nbsp;million in 2006.
 Full time equivalent jobs went from 64,236 to 87,025 annually in the same years.
 Over 40,000 of these jobs were generated in the non-metallic minerals extraction industry.
 In the case of exports, there is a clear jump from 2005 to 2006 due to the beginning of operations in gold mining from GTQ&nbsp;1,835&nbsp;million to GTQ2,768&nbsp;million.
 But from all subsoil resources, oil production represented 66% of the value of exports in 2006, while gold and silver represented 27% and 5%, respectively.

 All industries related to subsoil resources contributed between 1.94% and 2.34% of GDP annually in the analysis years.
-From these, the largest value corresponds to the extraction of non-metallick minerals, which averaged 1.05% of GDP.
+From these, the largest value corresponds to the extraction of non-metallic minerals, which averaged 1.05% of GDP.
 Oil extraction showed the most dynamic performance, going from 0.27% of GDP in 2001 to 0.65% in 2006; an annual average of 0.53% in all six years.
 The remaining industries represented about 0.20% of GDP annually.

 <!-- Figure 7.
 Industries related to subsoil resources and their contribution to wealth (percentage of GDP)-->